Anti-Armenian sentiment in Turkey: Armenian genocide

 In mid-April, after Ottoman leaders had decided to commit genocide, Armenians barricaded themselves in the eastern city of Van.
 The defense of Van served as a pretext for anti-Armenian actions at the time and remains a crucial element in works that seek to deny or justify the genocide.
 On 24 April, hundreds of Armenian intellectuals were arrested in Constantinople.
 Systematic deportation of Armenians began, given a cover of legitimacy by the 27 May deportation law.
 The Special Organization guarded the deportation convoys consisting mostly of women, children, and the elderly who were subject to systematic rape and massacres.
 Their destination was the Syrian Desert, where those who survived the death marches were left to die of starvation or disease in makeshift camps.
 Deportation was only carried out in the areas away from active fighting; near the front lines, Armenians were massacred outright.
 The leaders of the CUP ordered the deportations, with interior minister Talat Pasha, aware that he was sending the Armenians to their deaths, taking a leading role.
 In a cable dated 13 July 1915, Talat stated that "the aim of the Armenian deportations is the final solution of the Armenian Question."

-Historians estimate that 1.5 to 2 million Armenians lived in the Ottoman Empire in 1915, of whom 800,000 to 1.2 million were deported during the genocide.
+Historians estimate that 1.5 to 2 million Armenians lived in the Ottoman Empire in 1915, of whom 800,000 to 1.2 million were deported or killed during the genocide.
 In 1916, a wave of massacres targeted the surviving Armenians in Syria; by the end of the year, only 200,000 were still alive.
-An estimated 100,000 to 200,000 women and children were integrated into Muslim families through such methods as forced marriage, adoption and conversion.
+An estimated 100,000 to 200,000 women and children were integrated into Muslim families through such methods as forced marriage, adoption, and conversion.
 The state confiscated and redistributed property belonging to murdered or deported Armenians.